Acey Slade

 Emil John Schmidt IV, known professionally as Acey Slade, is an American musician.
 He is the bassist and one of the guitarists in the industrial metal band Dope and a former guitarist of the horror punk and glam metal act Murderdolls.
 He is also the lead singer and guitarist of Acey Slade & the Dark Party and a touring guitarist of The Misfits.
-Previous to this, he served as the bassist in Joan Jett & the Blackhearts and as the lead vocalist and guitarist in the punk rock band Trashlight Vision, which broke up in 2007.
+Previous to this, he served as the bassist in Joan Jett and the Blackhearts and as the lead vocalist and guitarist in the punk rock band Trashlight Vision, which broke up in 2007.

 Career

 Schmidt was born in Pennsylvania.
 Prior to Murderdolls and Wednesday 13, Slade played bass, and later guitar, in Dope alongside guitarist Tripp Eisen who was also part of the Murderdolls.
 After Eisen left Dope, Slade was moved to guitar for the 2001 album Life.
 He later left Dope to join the Murderdolls, again replacing Eisen on guitar.
 Before joining the Murderdolls (alongside his Dope work), Slade also fronted a band known as the Vampire Love Dolls.

 After Murderdolls were put on hiatus in 2004, Slade filled in on guitar for punk/metal crossover band Amen for a tour of Japan.

 Slade played rhythm guitar on the track "Tired 'n Lonely" on Roadrunner United for Roadrunner Records' 25-year anniversary.
 He collaborated on the song with Joey Jordison, who also played in the Murderdolls with Slade.
 After the breakup of TrashLight Vision, Slade filled in as guitarist for Wednesday 13 on his 2008 tour as well as taking time to produce records by His Mighty Robot (which remains unreleased) and Billy Liar.